Ethan-Hetrick/ethans-toolbox/nextflow/nextflow-best-practice-checklist.md

 ## Execution
 - [ ] **Execution configs**: Utilize config files and profiles specific to your execution platform at runtime. `-c` and `-profile` on CLI
-- [ ] **Resuming runs**: Use `-resume` at runtime to utilized cached results.
+- [ ] **Resuming runs**: Use `-resume` at runtime to utilize cached results.
 This is very helpful when actively developing a pipeline or when pipelines fail half-way
 - [ ] **Configuring the head job**: Use a sparing amount of resources for the head Nextflow job that runs the JVM.
 Usually `16-32G` and 1-4 CPUs is plenty, and make sure to give it enough time to run all the way through (this will vary depending on use-case)

 Nextflow execution docs: https://www.nextflow.io/docs/latest/executor.html